lrfinotti/cybr201_book/01-WhatIsCrypto.md

 +++

+Let's implement the Caesar Cipher!
+This will be just an illustration and we don't expect the reader to follow the code we introduce here.
+We will introduce the necessary programming tools in a later section, so don't worry too much about the code.
+(You can come back to it after you learn more about Sage/Python.)

-We need to functions to deal with characters:
+We first need functions to deal with characters.
+Sage/Python has the following functions:

 * `ord`: takes a character (as a string) and returns the [ASCII](https://en.wikipedia.org/wiki/ASCII) value of a character;
 * `chr`: takes a numerical value (integer between 0 and 127) and return the character corresponding to that value in ASCII.